Eco Web Design: The What, The Why & The How

 WWF receives approximately 1.9 million visits per month and emits quantities of carbon equal to what 1 520 trees absorb per year.
 Greenpeace, with its 1 million monthly visitors emits the same amount of carbon absorbed by about 500 trees in a year.

 The is meant as an example and not to criticise.
 Both organisations do more than their fair share mitigating for and fighting against climate change.
-However, I hope we see Big NGOs like these lead the charge in the future.
+However, I hope we see Big NGOs like these lead the ‘eco-web-design’ charge in the future.

 If you measure your own website and also get a red result, as WWF has, then you’ll need to take action and make improvements.
-For the planet, SEO, and conversions.

 How to measure page speed